 - Upon landing you should absorb the landing by landing softly and flexing back into the quarter squat position.

 - From here your feet should be flat and about shoulder width apart.

 - Your knees and ankles should be positioned in a sound squat position, not overly buckling inward or outward.

 - Once you have stuck the quarter flexed squat position you should stand tall.

 Once again the box jump drill requires a bit more skill and attention than many trainers, or coaches care to emphasize.
 As a result many coaches end up programming the box jump as a “conditioning” drill while potentially and unknowingly causing many of the problems that I’ve outlined here in this article.
 Sure box jumps can certainly be more idiotic proof compared to other more complex lifts when trying to coach an athlete into developing more athletic power, but the drill must still be respected.

 On a side note (as I mentioned earlier in the previous video) excessively high box jumps aren’t really the goal either.
 There is a time and place for higher jumps, but many of these also cause poor landings, much of the true emphasis of “the drill” is lost, and many cheat high jumps for the sake of ego.
 Let’s try to focus on the quality rather than trying to make some YouTube highlight.

 Remember that the true purpose of the box jump should be about honing your skill development.
-The design of the box jump is to increase your force production.
-By using the box jump exercise as a conditioning drill you aren’t going to be achieving either one of those characteristics.
+The design of the box jump is to increase your force production and overall athleticism.
+By using the box jump exercise as a conditioning drill you aren’t going to be achieving either one of these characteristics.

 The most capable athletes need to know these details.
 So for the sake of today’s discussion I hope this helped to clear up any questions.

 Are you performing box jumps in your current strength and conditioning program?